Russia says 'gay propaganda' ban stands for Sochi games

 Putin, who denies clamping down on political opponents, has made Sochi a top priority for Russia to help its image abroad by propagating it as a modern state with top-notch infrastructure.

-But the latest controversy only adds to criticism over cost overruns and accusations of widespread corruption marring the Feb.
-7-23 games. ($1 = 33.0880 Russian roubles) (Reporting by Gabriela Baczynska; Editing by Michael Roddy)
+But the latest controversy only adds to criticism over cost overruns and accusations of widespread corruption marring the February 7-23 games.